 4. When using a wax-tipped tool, it is important to keep sharpening this (I use a nail file to keep this sharp) or replace the heads regularly to keep it in optimum condition for picking up.
 If you have a Crystal Katana there is no need to sharpen the wax tip.

 5. Cure for manufacturers recommended time.
 For larger crystals cure for longer.
 Get your client to slowly move their hand from side to side while it’s curing under the lamp to allow the light to cure the gel in between the crystals.
-Make sure your client doesn’t tilt their hand too much to one side, so the crystal doesn’t slide and cure in the wrong position.
-To prevent this happening, you can use a handheld LED light for a quick flash cure over the crystal to stop it moving before fully curing under the LED lamp.
+Make sure your client doesn’t tilt their hand too much to one side.
+The crystal will slide and cure in the wrong position.
+To prevent this, you can use a handheld LED light for a quick flash cure over the crystal.
+This will stop it moving before fully curing under the LED lamp.
 If using a thinner viscosity gel, you may need to apply one larger crystal at a time to prevent the gel and crystal running.

 7. On a palette (tile, back of a form, foil) mix non-wipe top coat with caviar beads and apply in the gaps around your chosen design.

 8. If you want to seal the edges with a non-wipe top gel, this is your preference but not required.
-It is important never to put any gel or glue over the crystals, because crystals get their brilliance from light reflecting off the facets, so regardless of attachment method, anything on top of the stone will dull the shine and lose its clarity.
+It is important never to put any gel or glue over the crystals, because crystals get their brilliance from light reflecting off the facets.
+Regardless of attachment method, anything on top of the stone will dull the shine and lose its clarity.

 Katie Barnes Nail Artist and Training Academy for these tips and tricks on nail art application.
 We appreciate their time and look forward to hearing more from them!